jeff-adkisson/swe-3643-fall-2024/project/README.md

 I will grade your project between the submission date and the day final grades are due.
 This will be a significant effort, so please submit on time if you can avoid it (plus your grade will also suffer).

-This project is **50%** of your semester grade, so you must have enough time to complete it.
+This project is **50%** of your semester grade.

-Your final grade can only be one letter grade higher than your project.
-If you do poorly on the project, you will do poorly overall.
+**Your final course grade can only be one letter grade higher than your project.** If you do poorly on the project, you will do poorly overall.

 If your project meets the requirements in this document, not only will you receive a top score, but you will have earned valuable expertise and enhanced your GitHub repository with a great-looking project.